home-assistant/home-assistant.io/source/_integrations/pvoutput.markdown

   - sensor
 ---

-The PVOutput integration consumes information from [PVOutput](https://pvoutput.org/) which were uploaded by your solar photovoltaic (PV) system.
+The PVOutput integration consumes information from [PVOutput](https://pvoutput.org/) which was uploaded by your solar photovoltaic (PV) system.

 {% include integrations/config_flow.md %}